adap/flower/doc/source/quickstart_scikitlearn.rst

         return evaluate

-The :code:`main` contains the server side parameter initialization :code:`utils.set_initial_params()` as well as the aggregation strategy :code:`fl.server.strategy:FedAvg()`.
+The :code:`main` contains the server-side parameter initialization :code:`utils.set_initial_params()` as well as the aggregation strategy :code:`fl.server.strategy:FedAvg()`.
 The strategy is the default one, federate averaging, with two clients and evaluation after each federated learning round.
 The server can be started with the command :code:`fl.server.start_server("0.0.0.0:8080", strategy=strategy, config={"num_rounds": 3})`.

 .. code-block:: python